 charitable organisation, involving adults with and without learning

-By Side develops and produces inclusive theatre.
-The
+disabilities, Side By Side develops and produces inclusive theatre.

-shows, like the performers, are unique.
+Each show (like the performers) is unique.
 Workshops run each

 week, developing skills and encouraging the participation and

 artistic ideas of members.
-This culminates in an annual production, which
+This culminates in an annual production

 has succeeded in making its theatre exciting, fun and accessible